 Chair A director of USSL, with the requisite skills and experience (other than the Chair of the TB).
 Should not be a member of the PC.
 Appointed by the TB, on recommendation from the GNC.
 In the absence of the Committee Chair and/or an appointed deputy at a Committee meeting, the remaining members present shall elect one of themselves to chair the meeting.
-Members Not fewer than four nor more than six members: At least two members must be independent directors of USSL13 and/or USSIM, of which at least one must be an independent director of USSL.
-Up to one member can be a Universities & Colleges Employers' Association ("UCEA") director.
+Members Not fewer than four nor more than six members: At least two members must be independent directors of USSL and/or USSIM, of which at least one must be an independent director of USSL.
+Up to one member can be a Universities &amp; Colleges Employers' Association ("UCEA") director.
 Up to one member can be a University College Union ("UCU") director.
 At least one member should have recent and relevant financial experience and a current qualification from one of the professional accountancy bodies.
 The Chair of the TB should not be a member.
 As required from time to time to supplement the composition of the Committee, a subject matter expert independent of both USSL and USSIM may be appointed.
-Standard Attendees The Committee may request the attendance of the following individuals, as required: GCEO CGSO GGC CRO CPDTO USSIM COO GFD Internal Audit Director Head of Group Compliance External Audit Engagement Partner (or an appointed delegate of each) Additional Other attendees as agreed by the Chair.
-Attendees Quorum Three members, including a minimum of one independent director of USSL or USSIM.
+Standard Attendees The Committee may request the attendance of the following individuals, as required: Additional Attendees Other attendees as agreed by the Chair.
+Quorum Three members, including a minimum of one independent director of USSL or USSIM.

-13 A director is considered independent if he/she is not appointed by either UCEA or UCU i.e. as per the definition of an independent director under the USSL Articles of Association.
+$^{13}$ A director is considered independent if he/she is not appointed by either UCEA or UCU i.e. as per the definition of an independent director under the USSL Articles of Association.